ulelab/peka/README.md

 - a bed file of thresholded crosslink sites
 - a bed file with background crosslink sites (oxn)
 - a tsv file with relative occurrence distribution (rtxn) for all possible k-mers.
 Relative occurrences are obtained by dividing raw occurrences with the average k-mer occurrence in the distal region (DtXn).
+- A csv file with clusters of top n k-mers.

 Other outputs:
 - A tsv file with saved run parameters